luizbgomide/sovereign/rules.md

 ### Bulk Weights

-Sometimes the Delvers need to transport bulk amounts of goods that are measured in pounds.
+Sometimes the Characters need to transport bulk amounts of goods that are measured in pounds.
 When it’s necessary to convert these weights into encumbrance points, assume that 50lbs is 10 enc.

 Every 100 coins counts as 1 enc.

 ### Pack Animals and Porters

-To haul more equipment and loot than the Delvers can carry, they need pack animals or porters.
+To haul more equipment and loot than the Characters can carry, they need pack animals, porters, or vehicles.

 | Type                      | Cost   | enc |
 | ------------------------- | ------ | --- |